 And this is where it gets so fascinating: These people may have already done their niche research and something prompted them to choose you.

-Or these are your advertising audience you invested your money into reaching on Facebook or elsewhere.
+Or these are your branded ads target audience you invested your money into reaching on Facebook or elsewhere.
 Chances are, these people are willing and ready to buy from you.
 All they need is the final incentive.